yen111033631/webots_tutorial/README.md

     * for windows https://cyberbotics.com/
     * for ubuntu https://cyberbotics.com/doc/guide/installation-procedure#installing-the-debian-package-with-the-advanced-packaging-tool-apt (recommended)

+7. add webots into your PATH (windows)
+    add "C:\Program Files\Webots\msys64\mingw64\bin" to your PATH (maybe)
+    try `webots` in your terminal

-7. launch webots with the terminal path in "webots_tutorial" folder and in the python virtual environment
+8. launch webots with the terminal path in "webots_tutorial" folder and in the python virtual environment
 windows: `webots .\webots-example-visual-tracking\worlds\visual_tracking.wbt`
 ubuntu: `webots webots-example-visual-tracking/worlds/visual_tracking.wbt  `
 * if the console is like this, then you're ready!